sassoftware/viya4-monitoring-kubernetes/samples/esmulti/README.md

 export USER_DIR=/path/to/my/copy/esmulti
 ```

-3. To enable multi-purpose Elasticsearch nodes, the `ES_MULTIPURPOSE_NODES` environment variable has
+3. Note that the `ES_MULTIPURPOSE_NODES` environment variable has
-been set to `true` in the `$USER_DIR/logging/user.env` file.
+been set to `true` in the `$USER_DIR/logging/user.env` file in order to enable multi-role Elasticsearch nodes.

-4. Review the contents of the `$USER_DIR/logging/user-values-elasticsearch-open.yaml` file and make any
+4. Review the contents of the `$USER_DIR/logging/user-values-elasticsearch-open.yaml` file and make any changes needed for your environment.
+These are two areas that could be customized:

-adjustments necessary.
-Information on some possible things that you may want to adjust are described in the ***'Things to Consider'*** section below below.
+ **Storage:** When primary nodes also serve as data nodes, they need more disk space than when they serve only as primary nodes.
+The `master.persistence.size` property specifies the amount of storage that is assigned to the primary nodes.
+Review this setting and adjust it as necessary.

+ **Additional data or client nodes:** If you are using multi-role Elasticsearch nodes, you usually do not need to deploy additional nodes that perform only a data or client role.
+However, if additional nodes are required for your scenario, make these changes:
+   - To add data nodes, uncomment the `data` stanza and update the `replicas` value to specify the number of _additional_ data nodes needed.
+When determining the total number of data nodes needed, remember that all of the primary nodes also continue to serve as data nodes.
+   - To add client nodes, uncomment the `client` stanza and update the `replicas` value to specify the number of _additional_ client nodes needed.
+When determining the totla number of client nodes needed, remember that all of the primary nodes also continue to serve as client nodes.

+ Note that you cannot add additional nodes that perform only the primary role.
+You also cannot deploy nodes that use different combinations of roles

 5. Deploy logging using the standard deployment script:

 ```bash
 /path/to/this/repo/logging/bin/deploy_logging_open.sh
 ```
-## Things to Consider

-### Storage
-* When "master" nodes are also serving as "data" nodes they will need more disk space than needed when they are only serving as "master" nodes.
-The master.persistence.size property in the user-values-elasticsearch-open.yaml mentioned above
-can be used to control how much storage is assigned to the master nodes.
-You should review the setting and adjust it as necessary.

-### Deploying additional "Data" and/or "Client" nodes

-* When multi-purpose Elasticsearch nodes are used, there is generally no reason to deploy additional nodes performing only a single capability.
-However, if that is necessary for your particular use-case it is possible to adjust the configuration to do so.
-  * If adding "data" nodes, uncomment the data stanza in the user values yaml file and update the replicas value to specify the number of _additional_ data nodes needed.
-Remember that the master nodes will continue to serve as data nodes as well.
-  * If adding "client" nodes, uncomment the client stanza in the user values yaml file and update the replicas value to specify the number of _additional_ *client* nodes needed.
-Remember that the master nodes will continue to serve as client nodes as well.

-* This sample deploys "master" nodes and updates them to also take on the "data" and "client" roles.
-While it is possible to add additional single-purpose "data" and "client" nodes (as discussed above), it is not possible to add additional single-purpose "master" nodes.
-Deploying nodes with other combinations of roles  is also not supported.